chris-moreton/rivalchess-model/README.md

 This library was built to try to compensate for my coding sins.
-To provide a brutally-tested library of chess utilities with an expressive interface and code that is, more often than note, pretty well crafted (although the FenUtils class still needs some TLC).
+To provide a brutally-tested library of chess utilities with an expressive interface and code that is, more often than not, pretty well crafted.

 ### Installation